mateusz58/PluralSight/README.md

 * What can you tell about the **Executor Interface** ?
 * What is a *Semaphore* in Java ?
 * What is the output if we execute the following code? :(https://pastebin.com/FpUJtVJJ)
+* How can you ensure that N threads can access N resources without a deadlock?
 ### Design Patterns